The Best Baseball Card Ever

 a modern work of art and the best baseball card ever displayed...

-Perfectly best describes how this 2018 Panini Flawless baseball card completed this 1989 George Brett trophy, and in the process it became the best baseball card ever displayed.
-It literally looks like he blasted the ball straight out of the card as the fielding hall of famer ironically watches the play unfold from above.
+Predestined best describes how this 2018 Panini Flawless baseball card completed this 1989 George Brett trophy and instantly became the best baseball card ever displayed.
+It looks like he blasted the ball straight out of the card as the hall of fame third baseman ironically watches the play unfold from above.
 You can smell the tobacco on his breath, and he probably even wiped his mouth on that part of his jersey.
-This card was already four years old when I found it and could've ended up anywhere or even forgotten about.
+This card was already about four years old when I found it and could've ended up anywhere or even forgotten about.
 Instead, it ended up here; finishing this meticulously crafted sculpture from over three decades ago and became the best baseball card ever displayed on video.

-Fast forward four and five months respectively, I found the 2019 and 2020 versions of this card that captures George Brett's entire HOF swing!
-All three are the One of One parallels, making this the worlds first Three of One baseball card trilogy!
-It just doesn't get any more convincing than this.
-The 2018-19 cards are black with very fine details, and the 2020 is platinum blue that's right on point with the George Brett glove.
-2022 platinum diamond gems inspired me to create an even bigger scene with more One of One Panini Flawless baseball players, starting with a badass Honus Wagner of my own.
-The king of the cards in books meets the best baseball card ever for looks!
+I found that card in December of 2021.
+Fast forward four and five months respectively; I found the 2019 and 2020 versions of this GDM-GB card, and that captures George Brett's entire hall of fame swing!
+All three are the One of One parallel, making this the world's first baseball card trilogy!
+The 2018-19 cards are black with very fine details, and the 2020 is a platinum blue that is right on point with the George Brett glove.
+They complement each other so well that it inspired me to create an even bigger scene with more Panini Flawless baseball players, starting with a rare Honus Wagner card of my own.
+The king of the cards in books meets the best baseball card ever displayed for its looks!

-If you were really searching for the best baseball card ever, you found it.
+If you were searching for the best baseball card ever displayed, you found it.
 You also found a modern work of art and a baseball card collection like no other.
 After finding those two other George Brett relic cards, I knew this needed a home of its own and more players around it.
 2022 Panini Flawless was just starting to be released around then and proved to be a solid lineup of players to build around.
 It took over three years to find these players, and it doesn't take long to see what's going here.
-The two best teams slugging it out in the grandstands with your best baseball card ever in the center.
-The best Roberto Clemente baseball card ever made will be tough to take out of that lineup, but possible.
-This collection is distant and in its own arena as the most unique baseball card collection ever created.
+Two all-star teams slugging it out in the grandstands with the highest graded George Brett rookie card ever by CSG (CGC) batting cleanup.
+That CSG slabbed 1975 Topps George Brett rookie card is among the nicest and most well centered in the world.
+Upgrading it may be possible but highly unnecessary.

-The players cleverly mirror one another in this all One of One game from the bleachers.
-The great Bo Jackson and Juan Soto sign off on the starting lineups, as Bo bats cleanup for the West team and Juan the East.
-This explosive scene features four One of a Kind multi-gem cards: rubies (Mike Trout), sapphires (Joe DiMaggio) and diamonds (Lou Gehrig, Ken Griffey Jr.).
-The rest of the starting lineups are: Jackie Robinson, Aaron Judge, Mel Ott, Alek Thomas (R), Ted Williams, Roger Maris and Babe Ruth on one team; with Mickey Mantle, Shohei Ohtani, Honus Wagner, Bobby Witt Jr. (R), Roberto Clemente, Ryne Sandberg and Tony Gwynn on the other side.
-The lineup in this video features three black diamond strike zone cards in the center with all-time strikeout leader Nolan Ryan pitching.
+The Flawless players cleverly mirror one another in this One of One only game from the bleachers and feature four One of a Kind multi-gem cards: rubies (Mike Trout), sapphires (Joe DiMaggio) and diamonds (Lou Gehrig, Ken Griffey Jr.).
+The rest of the starting lineups are platinum or black parallels and feature Jackie Robinson, Aaron Judge, Mel Ott, Alek Thomas (R), Ted Williams, Roger Maris, Willie Mays and Babe Ruth on the home team: with Mickey Mantle, Shohei Ohtani, Honus Wagner, Bobby Witt Jr. (R), Roberto Clemente, Ryne Sandberg, Harmon Killebrew and Tony Gwynn representing the visitors.
+The best-looking George Brett rookie card ever on YouTube can be alternated with the most perfect superfractor ever on YouTube for even more bragging rights.

-Take a look at the most expensive baseball cards ever sold, and then come back and take a look at The Best Baseball Card Ever.
+Go take a look at the most expensive baseball cards ever sold and then come back and take a look at The Best Baseball Card Ever.
 No other baseball card in the past three centuries has been able to tell a better story or meet a better destiny and none ever will.
-That's because it grabs your attention and keeps you interested like no other baseball card in history ever could.
-This is an exceptionally nice item to own and it is exactly what I said it is - a modern work of art and the best baseball card ever displayed.
-Included is the self-titled domain.
-Once the domain is purchased for the correct price; the lamp, field and all baseball cards will be professionally delivered to the new owner by me.
+That's because this one grabs your attention and keeps you interested like no other baseball card in history ever could.
+This is an exceptionally nice item to own, and it is exactly what I said it is - a modern work of art and the best baseball card ever displayed.
+Included is this self-titled domain, and once the domain is purchased for the correct price; the lamp, field and all baseball cards will be professionally delivered to the new owner by me.

 The Best Baseball Card Ever